RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 c) Options for SMA MIR data sets
 ********************************

-The SMA has its own bespoke format known as MIR (no relation to MIRIAD), which most users prefer to convert to the CASA-based Measurement Set (MS) format for further processing.
-The :meth:`pyuvdata.UVData.from_file` method (and by extension, :meth:`pyuvdata.UVData.read` as well) has support for a few extra keywords that are specific to the MIR format.
+The SMA has its own bespoke file format known as MIR (no relation to MIRIAD), which most users prefer to convert to the CASA-based Measurement Sets (MS) for further processing.
+The :meth:`pyuvdata.UVData.from_file` method (and by extension, :meth:`pyuvdata.UVData.read` as well) has support for a few extra keywords that are specific to the MIR file format.
 These keywords fall broadly into two groups: selection, and visibility handling.

 In addition to the selection keywords supported with UVData objects, there are a few extra keywords supported for MIR data sets: